 To be eligible for short breaks services the child or young person must have a disability and live in North Lincolnshire.

 Access to ‘short breaks’ is through the Short Breaks and External Provisions Teams.
-Parents and carers are asked to register their child for short breaks with this team as a first point of contact.
+Therefore, we ask parents and carers to register their child for short breaks with this team as a first point of contact.

-A member of the Short Breaks team will then contact you to discuss your needs and to make sure you have information about the short break services available to you.
+A member of the Short Breaks team will then contact you to discuss your needs.
+And they will make sure you have information about the short break services available to you.

-In order to be consistent in how we make the services available to you we have developed a “North Lincolnshire Short Breaks Framework.”
-This enables us to take a tiered approach to assessment for and allocation of short break services.
+In order to be consistent in how we make the services available to you, we have developed a “North Lincolnshire Short Breaks Framework.”
+This enables us to take a tiered approach to assessment and allocation of short break services.

 Support available to all children and young people with SEN or disabilities

 At the first level we have introduced a “local minimum offer”.
-This is an allocation of short beak hours without the need for any assessment.
+This is an allocation of short break hours without the need for any assessment.
 At this initial level there are 78 sessions that can be used throughout the year.

 Support available for children and young people with SEN or disabilities who require additional support over and above that provided routinely as part of universal services

 For children and young people who need support over and above the local minimum offer, an Early Help assessment could be completed by any professional working with a child and family or a Short Breaks Officer.
-It is used to highlight need and support at the earliest possible point.
+Most importantly, this is used to highlight need and support at the earliest possible point.

 Support available for children and young people with SEN or disabilities who require specialised, longer term support and those with high needs accessing provision through EHC Plans

 You can request a Children’s Services assessment for children and young people with the most complex health care needs.
-You will need to contact the Integrated Multi Agency Partneship on 01724 296500.
+You will need to contact the Integrated Multi Agency Partnership on 01724 296500.